 Caffeine CAN be Addictive

-You can take our Caffeine Addiction Diagnosis Quiz to see where you clocked in at.
-This may explain why the caffeine withdrawal has been so rough.
+You can take our Caffeine Addiction Diagnosis Quiz to see where you rank.
+This may explain why your caffeine withdrawal has been so rough.

 The Science of Withdrawal

 - Caffeine is addictive because the molecule itself fits so perfectly into our brain’s adenosine receptors.